TU Dortmund University offers the PROMOS scholarship program, funded by the DAAD and BMBF, for various stays abroad.

 Successful applicants will receive a travel grant according to the country-specific rates set by the DAAD (rates in 2023 / rates in 2024) in the column "Teilstipendium Mobilität").
 Your actual travel costs may differ from the scholarship amount.
 You will not receive a monthly stipend for living expenses.

-Students with special needs (at least GdB 50) or chronic illness can apply for up to 10,000 EUR additional funding from the DAAD; just be sure to contact Laura Hope early on in the planning process (six months prior).
+Students with special needs (at least GdB 50) or chronic illness can apply for up to 10,000 EUR additional funding from the DAAD; just be sure to contact the International Office early on in the planning process (six months prior).

 Applicants will be notified about the outcome approximately one month after the deadline.

 1. Fill out the online application form.

 - Confirmation of relevance for your studies, signed by the responsible person in your department

 - Confirmation from the company about your internship / letter or contract

-Important: with general information about the expected work, the exact internship dates and the amount of pay or payment in kind, with signature and stamp; PDFs accepted
+Important: with general information about the expected work, the exact internship dates and the amount of pay or payment in kind, with signature and stamp

 - CV/resumé (German or English)